 You can also override how factors are impacting a state entirely by clicking the “override” button and picking a defined rating.
 Or you can clear the map, or reset to the defaults, by clicking their respective buttons too.

-So feel free to play around, grab a screenshot, share your map to social media, or use our tool to advise the Biden or Trump campaigns on which voters matter most in the state you’re worried about!
+So feel free to play around, grab a screenshot, share your map to social media, or use our tool to advise the Harris or Trump campaigns on which voters matter most in the state you’re worried about!
 Feel free to @ThePostrider when you do, or let us know if you have any questions or thoughts!

 The Forecast